nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1c.
-A duplicate event is detected:
+A duplicate event is detected.

     * 1c1.
 TalentHub displays a message informing the Talent Manager of the duplicate event and does not change it.

       Use case ends.

 * 1d.
-Time clash is detected:
+Time clash is detected.

     * 1d1.
 TalentHub displays a message informing the Talent Manager of the time clash and does not change it.